mininet/mininet.github.com/source/download/index.markdown

 2. Sign up for the `mininet-discuss` mailing list at https://mailman.stanford.edu/mailman/listinfo/mininet-discuss.
 This is the source for Mininet **support** and discussion with the friendly Mininet community. ;-)

-3. Run through the [VM-Setup-Notes](VM-Setup-Notes) to log in to the VM and install Mininet code on it.
+3. Run through the [VM Setup Notes](vm-setup-notes) to log in to the VM and install Mininet code on it.

 4. Follow the [Walkthrough](Walkthrough) to get familiar with Mininet commands and typical usage.